 Basic Education: In Brief

 As of 2015 preschool education has become compulsory in Finland, generally when children reach the age of six.
 Following preschool begins 'basic education' at age 7.
 The scope of the basic education syllabus is nine years, and nearly all children complete this by attending comprehensive school.
 Basic education is free of charge.
 Textbooks and other materials are free of charge and pupils are offered a free daily meal.
 In addition, school health care and other welfare services are free to the pupils.

 The Education System

-The National Board of Education site includes an overview of the entire Finnish education system, and detailed sections about each level and aspect of the system, including:
+The National Agency for Education site includes an overview of the entire Finnish education system, and detailed sections about each level and aspect of the system, including: